 - Add some to your favourite smoothie.

-- Sprinkle a few fresh mulberries on top of your oatmeal, granola or yoghurt for a yummy breakfast.
+- Sprinkle a few fresh or dried mulberries on top of your oatmeal, granola or yoghurt for a yummy breakfast.

 - Make a mulberry pie.
 This is made the same way as a blackberry pie, just substituting mulberries for the blackberries.